An Introduction to Drupal CMS

 Drupal is a free, open source content management system written in the PHP programming language and distributed under the GNU General Public License (version 2 or later).
 Because Drupal is open source, users can run or modify it as they see fit.

-Organizations of all sizes — across industries and worldwide — use Drupal not only to build corporate websites but to build and manage e-commerce sites, mobile applications, digital signage, social networking sites, intranets, portals, microsites, resource directories, kiosks, and more.
+Organizations of all sizes — across industries and worldwide — use Drupal not only to build corporate websites but to build and manage commerce sites, mobile applications, digital signage, intranets, headless applications, employee experience applications, portals, and more.

 Where does the name Drupal come from?